-Once you’ve checked you’re meeting PCI DSS standards, you’ll need to make sure you’re compliant with MasterCard’s Site Data Protection program.
+Once you’ve ensured that you’re meeting PCI DSS standards, you’ll need to make sure you’re compliant with Mastercard’s Site Data Protection program.
 In this article, we’ll break it down into easily understandable steps.

 Find Out What “Level” You Are

-MasterCard decides what you need to do based on the “level” it gives to you, called “merchant level.”
+Mastercard decides what you need to do based on the “level” it assigns to your business, called the “merchant level.”
 Levels run from 1 (highest) to 4 (lowest).
 The higher your level, the more you’ll need to do for the SDP.
-MasterCard levels may overlap with Visa levels, but be sure to check all the requirements.
+Mastercard levels may overlap with Visa levels, but be sure to check all the requirements.
 Here are the factors to help decide what level you are.

 Level 1 Merchants